dreamcatcher-tech/network/Inbox/2024-02-01 1707 sequential vs parallel actions.md

 No, if the program desires threads, it should branch.
 So each process does one action at a time until completion.
 To move on to the next one means it has branched.

 Is there any point in commiting when, say 50% of the actions have been processed, to avoid having big choking pauses ?
 Could be like doing a yield - this should be controlled by the programmer, not the system, else it is another form of indeterminacy.

+So the rule is, do all the spawning actions immediately, but do the inband actions one at a time, with a commit each time that signals the completion of one action and the start of the next.